top of page

 Purpose

+Panels give me control over the organization and details of my model.
 They typically appear on the right side of the screen and can be docked, floating, or tabbed.

 Key Panels